Master's Degrees & Programs Online

 According to the Bureau of Labor Statistics, U.S. professionals with a master's degree had median weekly earnings of $1,329 (more than $69,000 annually) in 2013.
 For comparison, bachelor degree holders had median incomes of $1,108 per week (around $57,000 annually) nationally during that year.
 However, actual incomes may vary significantly depending on the field, an individual's experience and professional credentials.

 Finding the right master's degree programs

-Students should start thinking about master's degrees early in their education.
-Rather than graduating and wondering what to do with a psychology degree, individuals should have a clear understanding of job options and whether an advanced degree is necessary to meet career goals.
+Students should start thinking about master's degree programs early in their education.
+Rather than graduating and wondering what to do with a psychology degree, individuals should have a clear understanding of potential career opportunities and whether an advanced degree is necessary to meet those career goals.